MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

    made in ram to be manipulated.
 -  Defining immortal read-write objects that are always alive.

-B-ON serves as a very robust foundation for implementing Java software, in particular embedded Java Software.
+BON serves as a very robust foundation for implementing Java software, in particular embedded Java Software.

-B-ON also add a small set of useful utilities:
+BON also add a small set of useful utilities:

 -  A Timer facilities that allows to schedule small activities repeatedly (or not).
 Such activities are Runnable objects that are